transcriptionpro/wuc-new/_posts/2018-02-16-get-bitcoin-forks-2018.md

 <p>Since you can never certain of new programs, the only secured method to get forkcoins is to transfer first all your BTC to another wallet – given that the Bitcoin has now been moved safely and can no longer be armed.
 Once this process is done, there is only one danger remains and that is when a malicious fork tool, service or wallet will utilize your old private keys to get the unclaimed forks in the future. </p>

-<p>Reminder: If you are still into Legacy BTC wallet (the addresses start with 1), it is a perfect moment to claim these forks for transferring coins to another wallet called SegWit.
+<p><b>Reminder:</b> If you are still into Legacy BTC wallet (the addresses start with 1), it is a perfect moment to claim these forks for transferring coins to another wallet called SegWit.
 As of the moment, the fees are low so it is a perfect time to transfer your coins.
 Upon doing this will decrease your service fees and equip you to utilize the Lightning Network.</p>

 <h4>Three Significant Features in Gaining from Bitcoin Forks</h4>